gazedash/react-native-airplay-ios/README.md

 #### Only iOS

   - Open your Xcode project
-  - In `Libraries` choose `Add files...` and add the files `AirPlay.swift, AirPlayBridge.m, AirPlayButtonBridge.m` from the `node_modules/react-native-airplay` folder.
+  - In `Libraries` choose `Add files...` and add the files `AirPlay.swift, AirPlayBridge.m, AirPlayButtonBridge.m` from the `node_modules/react-native-airplay-btn` folder.
 Be sure that the option `copy if needed` is unchecked.
-  - If Xcode ask you for include the 'Bridging-Herder.h', accept it
+  - If Xcode asks you to include 'Bridging-Herder.h', accept it
   - Include in the `Bridging-Herder.h` the next lines:
   ```
   #import <React/RCTViewManager.h>